 Yet the need to focus on loyalty management has never been more compelling.
-The food and grocery segment in Asia is worth US$1.5 trillion and is growing at 4.3% compound annual growth rate.
+The food and grocery segment in Asia is worth US$1.5 trillion and is growing at 4.3 percent compound annual growth rate.
 Consumers’ income brackets and preferences are changing rapidly.
 Local markets are diverse and sensitive to the smallest changes.
 The range of customers and the gulf between them mean it’s impossible to take even a large segment-based approach to retailing in Asia.

 We found that companies need to get close to the local community.
-In India, for example, local communities – even those as close together as two kilometers apart – prefer to use different types of rice.
+In India, for example, local communities – even those as close together as two kilometres apart – prefer to use different types of rice.
 If your business doesn’t stock the right variety, customers will soon switch to a different chain.

 Achieving this level of understanding requires a fundamental shift in how businesses view loyalty management.
 It’s traditionally been seen as a branch of marketing and considered infrequently.
 But Making the Connection argues that food and grocery retailers in Asia need to establish a continuous feedback loop with their customers – one that permeates every part of the company – to keep up with the pace and scale of change.

-Adrian James, an Associate Director at KPMG in Australia and contributor to the study, believes “this feedback loop would affect decisions at every level; bringing science to the art of retailing, using loyalty data to gain insight into customer behavior, and using that insight to help tailor a retailer’s proposition to the needs and preferences of its target customers.”
+Adrian James, an Associate Director at KPMG Australia and contributor to the study, believes “this feedback loop would affect decisions at every level; bringing science to the art of retailing, using loyalty data to gain insight into customer behavior, and using that insight to help tailor a retailer’s proposition to the needs and preferences of its target customers.”

 Park’n’Shop, one of Hong Kong’s largest supermarket chains, sparked a seismic shift in its employees’ attitudes to loyalty management by launching a ‘year of science’.
 Line managers were encouraged to showcase how they leveraged customer data in everyday processes.
 Healthy competition between departments prompted many innovations.
 Park’n’Shop made sure that every loyalty program had a sustained impact on customer lifetime value.
 It wasn’t trying to make extra sales each week, but monitored results at segment levels and focused on driving up average customer transaction values over 12 months.